jeffjmei/jeffjmei.github.io/_posts/2025-08-01-change-point-intro.md

 When you collect data for a long enough time, the data-generating process will inevitably change.
 The mean might shift, the variance might shrink. _Change points_ are where these changes occur.

-Failing to incorporate _change points_ into an analysis risks producing spurious inference.
-In other words, we risk making false conclusions.
-Research in _change point analysis_ is focused on extending the statistical repertoire to handle distribution shifts to produce valid statistical inference.
+Failing to incorporate _change points_ into an analysis risks producing false conclusions.
+Research in _change point analysis_ is focused on extending the statistical inference repertoire to handle distribution shifts.

 Change points are present in a wide variety of applications, but their primary use is with biomedical and economic/financial data.
 Stock prices are collected every second of every day, but market conditions change constantly.
 Over time, laws get passed and policies get enacted.
 Each of these can trigger a bull run or a recession.
 We cannot accurately study these time-series without considering the distribution shifts.